Join us as we support education in primary schools and explore the beauty of Belize.

 Explore Belize: Historic Actun Tunichil Muknal cave (as seen on National Geographic), The Belize Zoo, the historic Mayan ruins, local San Ignacio market, relax on a beautiful island, and snorkel the one-of-a-kind island reef!

-- Costs are all-inclusive: international flight, all lodging, meals, land and water transportation, guides, excursions and gear, entrance fees, service materials, etc.
+Costs are all-inclusive: international flight, all lodging, meals, land and water transportation, guides, excursions and gear, entrance fees, service materials, traveler’s insurance, etc.

-- Airfare: Roundtrip Boise, Idaho to Belize flights; group airfare arranged via United Airlines
+Airfare: Roundtrip Boise, Idaho to Belize flights; group airfare arranged via American Airlines.

 Scheduled Informational Meetings: